project-illium/illium-documentation/docs/developers/deployment.md

     // expects it to be.
 In this case a list. createRawResp.RawTx.Inputs[0].UnlockingParams = fmt.Sprintf("(cons 0x%x (cons 0x%x (cons 0x%x nil)))", sigRx, sigRy, sigS)

-    // We also need to provide the script because the wallet only know of the
+    // We also need to provide the script because the wallet only knows of the
     // script-commitment but not the actual script. createRawResp.RawTx.Inputs[0].Script = script